RevoU-FSSE-2/week-4-SuryaFtr/README.md

 4. Centering element using Flex
 5. Creating a Fixed or Sticky Nav Header

+## Addtional skills are used in making the New Version of this website
+1. Applying custom font using @font-face
+2. Applying text-shadow to text
+3. Applying 1 responsive background image (using contain or cover)
+4. Applying 1 responsive image with picture + source + srcset method
+5. Creating one Asymmetrical Grid
+6. Using advanced form element (date, color, local date, range picker) and make it has correct form attributes as it desired
+7. Creating simple animation with two method, animation and transition

-## Some content and functions interaction on this website that need attention
+## (Old Version)Some content and functions interaction on this website that need attention

 This website is a one-page website, where the menu links and some buttons on this website will not work as they should.